ENGN2912B-2016/FEM_B/README.md

 Unfortunately, due to ongoing technical issues, we have not been able to build the application on the CCV itself; the executable was compiled on one of our own machines.
 The input file is `input_transport.i`.

 To use the software application, the user must install the MOOSE framework and build it on their machine.
 Instructions can be found on the [MOOSE Getting Started page](http://mooseframework.com/getting-started/).
+To build the GUI, the user must also have the FLTK GUI framework installed, which comes with [installation instructions](http://www.fltk.org/doc-1.3/intro.html).
+FLTK is installed on the CCV.
 Once that is done, the user should build the application on their machine, by running the `make_app.sh` bash script.

 When that is done, the user can launch the GUI by running the "fem_b_gui" excutable in the application directory.
 This will bring up an interactive interface for generating program input files.